-16. Sustainable or Green Buildings are able to increase asset value by 7% more than non-green buildings
+16. Sustainable or Green Buildings are 7% more likely to experience an asset value increase than non-green buildings

 Contrary to popular belief that sustainability is a cost-heavy investment, reports show that building owners of green buildings (both new and renovated buildings) commanded a 7% increase in asset value.

 17. Working in green office environments significantly improves cognitive performance by 61%

 Most people spend up to 90% of their day indoors.
 With green offices intentionally making space for green spaces, improved ventilation, and energy efficiency, the benefits for workers have been significant.
 Research shows that working in green environments leads to significant increases in crisis response (97% higher score than non-green environments), strategy (183% higher) and information usage (172% higher).

 18. Sustainable construction significantly reduces the strain on local resources

 While the initial high costs of sustainable buildings are a common deterrent to sustainable construction, building maintenance is not only costly but resource-heavy.
 In the United States, buildings account for 39% of energy use, 30% of landfill waste and 68% of total electricity consumption.
 Sustainable buildings help alleviate the pressure on buildings on local resources, and preserve those resources for future generations.

 19. Alternative construction methods like prefabrication consume up to 67% less energy